-The cost is $1749 before using Vielight discount code ALEX10 (this will save you 10%)
+The cost is $1,749 before using Vielight discount code ALEX10 which will save you 10%.

-The Gamma with the head piece, nose piece and the control box.
+The Neuro Gamma with the headpiece, nosepiece and the control box.

-Like the Gamma, this also uses NIR light emitted through the headset and nose piece, but uses a 10hz pulse rate.
+Like the Gamma, this Neuro Alpha device also uses NIR light emitted through the headset and nosepiece but uses a 10 Hz pulse rate.
 This is more effective for overall neuronal health.

 It also costs $1749 before using Vielight discount code ALEX10 (this will save you 10%)

 It comes with a transcranial and intranasal device.
-And retails for $2,369 before using Vielight discount code ALEX10 (this will save you 10%).
+And retails for $2,369 before using Vielight discount code ALEX10 to save 10%.

-The X-plus uses 810nm light on the head and 633nm red light through the nose for systemic irradiation.
+The X-plus uses 810nm light on the head and 633nm red light through the nose for systemic irradiation benefits.

-The headset is a different design to the three I listed above, in fact the X-Plus is designed to hit areas of the brain that the Neuro headsets don't target (namely the posterior brain area).
+The headset is a different design compared to the three I listed above.
+In fact, the X-Plus is designed to hit areas of the brain that the Neuro headsets don't target, namely the posterior brain area.
 Plus it can be used for spot treatments all over the body.

-The price for the X-plus is $749 before using Vielight discount code ALEX10 (this will save you 10%)
+The price for the X-plus is $749 before using Vielight discount code ALEX10 to save an additional 10%.

-Finally we have the 3 intranasal devices - these don't have the head band with transcranial emitters.
-But on the up side, come in at a much lower price.
+Finally, we have three intranasal devices.
+These don't have the headband with transcranial emitters.
+But on the upside, come in at a much lower price.

-The are three options.
-The 633nm Red ($299) which is also for systemic use, the 655nm Prime (also for systemic use) which retails for $399, and the 810 Infrared which costs $499 and is used for brain enhancement.
+There are three options.
+The 633nm Red is $299, which is for systemic use.
+The 655nm Prime is also for systemic use and retails for $399.
+The 810 Infrared costs $499 and is used for brain enhancement.

-These units target the naval cavity - which is rich in blood capillaries.
-The 655nm Prime unit is for the body & blood irradiation, allowing more oxygen to flow to the muscles and reducing fatigue.
+These units target the nasal cavity, which is rich in blood capillaries.
+The 655nm Prime unit is for the body and blood irradiation benefits, allowing more oxygen to flow to the muscles and reducing fatigue.

-The infrared unit is beneficial for brain function given the deeper penetration of NIR.
+The infrared unit is beneficial for brain function given the deeper penetration of NIR light.

 I know, that's all a big disappointment and not what you were wanting to hear.

-I've reached out to Vielight about my no results.
-They say that in rare circumstances so users do not see any results.
+I've reached out to Vielight about my lack of noticeable results.
+They say that, in rare circumstances, some users do not see any results.
 In which they offer a refund policy.
-They also said it could be due to my heavy of Red Light Therapy from my Joovv.
+They also said it could be due to my heavy dose of red light therapy from my Red Light device.

 However, because of the sound technology and science behind PBM, I continue to use my Vielight.
 The brain benefits are simply too beneficial to ignore.